penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-periodssettings-periodsetting.md

 ## refPeriod

-Identifier name of the period to which the settings affect.
+Identifier of the period to which the settings affect.

 `refPeriod`